kubewarden/rego-policies-library/policies/ControllerMissingNamespace/README.md

 # Block Workloads Created Without Specifying Namespace

 Using this Policy, you can prohibit workloads from being created in a default namespace due to the lack of a namespace label.

+Note: this policy lacks general usefulness, since the Kubernetes API already requires a namespace to be specified for namespaced resources.

-Specify a `namespace` label.
+The resource must specify a `namespace` label.

 ```
 metadata: